z-base/specification/docs/specifications/base_station/components/STATION.md

 ---

-## Cross-Reference

-- Wire behavior: `wire_control/PROTOCOL.md`
-- Client behavior: `actor/components/STATION_CLIENT.md`

----

-## Closing Principle
+## Closing Statement *(Non-Normative)*

-The Base Station is **infrastructure**, not logic.
+The Base Station Core enforces wire discipline and byte persistence only.
-It remembers bytes, forwards bytes, and forgets meaning.

-Authority lives elsewhere.
+All semantic authority exists above this component.